-- (1) Before performing the duties of office, the ombudsman must make an oath to the effect that he or she will faithfully and impartially perform the duties of the office. - (2) The oath must be administered by the Speaker.
+(1) Before performing the duties of office as the ombudsman and the inspector of detention services, the ombudsman must

+- make an oath to the effect that he or she will faithfully and impartially perform the duties of each office. - (2) The oath must be administered by the Speaker.